 The curious seek out wonders, whatever horrifies.
 They climb up to high places.
 Hemingway relates that he attended bull fights, in the first instance, so that he could watch things – bulls, matadors; bulls mostly – die.
 Dürer died of a cold caught while visiting the Dutch coast to see a dead whale which had decomposed, been washed away, before he got there.
 Dickens nearly killed himself climbing Vesuvius during an eruption.

-And Clarke, peering into those bodies pinned on the marble slab, saw, not the answers to his examiners' questions, nor the forensic truth of an autopsy, but a labyrinth of coloured wires and ducts and pipes, hidden compartments and sinks and miniscule escapements and all the baroque trickery of volutes and corbels and supports, and deeper still into damp and dripping grottoes and pungent cavities and flushed coverts; the body in parts.
+And Clarke, peering into those bodies pinned on the marble slab, saw, not the answers to his examiners' questions, nor the forensic truth of an autopsy, but a labyrinth of coloured wires and ducts and pipes, hidden compartments and sinks and miniscule escapements and all the baroque trickery of volutes and corbels and supports, and deeper still into damp and dripping grottoes and pungent cavities and flushed coverts: there it lay, the body in parts.
 And drawing it was the best way to see it.

 He says that he left the medical school after three terms and some failed exams with a sheaf of inaccurate anatomical sketches and the intention of making his way as an artist.